Longford based, nationwide supporthello@purpletree.ie1800 787 333

 Flexible and Hybrid Working

-The Work Life Balance Act 2023 gives employees the right to request flexible working.
+The Work Life Balance Act 2023 gives all employees the right to request remote working, while parents and carers also have the right to request flexible working such as reduced or adjusted hours.
 Offering hybrid work, flexible hours, or compressed weeks shows trust and can dramatically improve retention.
 Employers must consider all requests and respond within four weeks.

 Additional Paid Leave